maruf-bin-salim/NSU_ACADEMICS/fall-2020/CSE327/session-1/information.md

     -  [] create notes
     -  [] integrate JIRA
     -  [] send CSE faculty a mail of the screenshots of "JIRA integration"
+    -  [] create a git repository and add a CV, send screenshot to faculty.

 ### `syllabus:`